 "It can't be helped."
 Heiji almost pouted.
-"Technically I am a corpse, Kazuha, grim soundin' as that is."
-He frowned a little, then shrugged his shoulders, the expression quickly becoming replaced by a grin.
+"Technically I should be a corpse, Kazuha, grim soundin' as that is."
+He frowned a little, then shrugged his shoulders, the expression quickly becoming replaced by an easy grin.
 "Maybe we should do a haunted house at the school festival this year?
 I bet I could cause a real riot."

 "Rejected."
 Kazuha glared at him.
 "You might just cause a real riot that way."

 "Well, isn't that what I just sai-oh."
 The context of Kazuha's words quickly dawned on him.
 "Well, that's true I guess.
 It'd be kinda funny though, right?"
 He asked her, grinning from ear to ear as usual.

 "Idiot, as if the rumors aren't bad enough already.
 They got even worse after that whole vampire hunter affair, you should be glad nothing like that has happened since then."
 Kazuha told him.
 The school had indeed been stirred up with all sorts of rumors after Heiji had returned to school after a week long absence, after being supposedly attacked by the serial killer, Okubo Karen.
 There were still students in school who thought that the women was really a vampire hunter, and thus, having been attacked by her, Heiji must have really been a vampire as well.
 They were correct, of course, but that was a secret.